 Let Alpaca Pearl engage your kids for language learning!

 Do you want a book that teaches vocabulary, categorization, and imitation in an incredibly fun, engaging way?
+Alpaca Pearl engages kids for learning in so many ways.
+Sure, Alpaca Pearl is just a silly little animal, but she packs her books with lots of adventure and lots of learning.
 Check out Alpaca Pearl Packs for Peru here.
 You can also download a FREE picture of Alpaca Pearl where you can create hats for children to act out the story.